 One of the earlier ones, built around 1875, was the home of the Methodist pastor, across from the cemetery.
 The Champagnes would see the house a block or so further along their ride, but it had originally been next to the little wood frame church that the Champagnes saw on their left as their carriage took them into the 2nd block south of the depot.
 It was typical of the early homes built before the railroad, the Victorian style, and big money found Lake Charles.

 The old German Parsonage photo is one of the lucky ones in the McNeese archives to have been collected and captioned by Maude Reid, an avid Lake Charles historian born in 1882.
 She put her collection together in a series of scrapbooks, a staggering body of work, and donated them to McNeese.
 In fact over the course of decades, she captioned several copies of this photo.
-She tells the story more succinctly that I can.
+She tells the story more succinctly than I can.